gelleicsaba/btrend/README.md

 ## Labels

 Use labels in your basic text file to replace the sequence line numer.
-The labels must be start with @ and should be ended with same character (e.g. @start:)
+The labels must be start with @ and should be ended with the same character (e.g. @start:)

 ### Label in commands
 The labels can be used with the GOTO, GOSUB commands.